amber-lang/amber-docs/docs/nightly-alpha/getting_started/migration_guide.md

 This guide provides a step-by-step walkthrough for migrating code from 0.5.0-alpha to 0.6.0-alpha.
-The current version introduces a single breaking change.
+The current version introduces breaking changes.
 1. **Language Features**: Changes and updates to the core language syntax and semantics.

 Follow along to ensure a smooth transition to the new version.
 Let’s get started!